 Since the era of Cardinal Jaime Sin, Catholics have always meddled in politics in the name of righteousness.
 Moreover, they attribute their “political victory” to the Catholic Mary—the reason the EDSA shrine was built.

 The Aquinos and the Catholic church have always supported each other for decades.
 However, the changing of Yellow to pink and Marcos Jr.’s landslide victory are clear indications of the fall of the house of Aquino and the rise of Duterterism.

 The church vs. Duterterism

-Almost all the Philippines’ past presidents were Catholics, except for Fidel Ramos, a protestant.
+Almost all of the Philippines’ past presidents were Catholics, except Fidel Ramos, a protestant.
 Duterte was neither.
-Unlike Duterte’s predecessors, he refused to kowtow and instead rebuked the clergy by calling the Catholic God “stupid.”
+Unlike Duterte’s predecessors, he refused to kowtow and rebuked the clergy by calling the Catholic God “stupid.”

-If the setting were in the middle ages, the papacy would have burned him to the stake.
+If the setting were in the middle ages, the papacy would have burned him at the stake.